This post may contain affiliate links. Click for complete disclosures.

 - Add more protein - If you want to make these baked oats have even more protein, add a scoop of your favorite protein powder with the dry ingredients.
 You won't even know it's there.

-Baked oatmeal will stay good in a container in the fridge for up to five days.
-If you want to store baked oatmeal longer than that, it should be frozen.
+Baked oatmeal will last in a container in the fridge for up to five days.
+If you want to store it for longer, then it should be stored in the freezer.

 There are a few ways to make baked oatmeal ahead of time.